bseverns/bseverns.github.io/about.md

 Shifting media as it suits the project, his work has been exhibited throughout the United States, including at Boston University, the Institute of Contemporary Art at the Maine College of Art, the Science Museum of Minnesota, the Minneapolis Institute of Art, Public Functionary Gallery, the Walker Art Center, and others.

 His work in community development and social justice organizations has seen him act as a project manager, organizer, and educator.
-His work is held in private collections in the United States and Brazil.
+His work is held in private collections in Australia, Austria, Brazil, and the United States.

 ## CV

+### Appointments
+- Education Equipment & Services Lead — createMPLS (Minneapolis, MN) — Present
+- Adjunct Faculty — Minneapolis College of Art & Design (Minneapolis, MN) — 2013–2023
+- Adjunct Faculty — Augsburg University (Minneapolis, MN) — 2015–2022
+- Media Arts Instructor (9–12) — PiM Arts High School (Eden Prairie, MN) — 2018–2020

 ### Education
 - Maine College of Art, Portland, ME — **Master of Fine Arts:** Studio Art